 Canon 1100D versus Canon 60D

 The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in February 2011 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 1100D has a resolution of 12.2 megapixel, whereas the 60D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1100D and the Canon 60D.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1100D – represents the basis or 100 percent across all the size and weight measures).